resal81/PyTopol/README.md

 ### Current stage
 PyTopol is currently in *alpha stage*.
 The results for several systems are shown below which are encouraging.
-However, before using it for production run simulations, more testing is needed.
+However, before using it for production simulations, more testing is needed.

 Current version is 0.1.0.